 No list of best theme parks in the USA is complete without mention of Disneyland in Buena Park with its iconic Sleeping Beauty Castle and nine themed lands full of rides and attractions, including the new Star Wars: A Galaxy’s Edge.

-It’s the original Disney park and it also tends to trigger the most nostalgia in its visitors like me — and that was by design.
-Not a lot has changed and that’s the way that many like it.
+It’s the original Disney park, and it also tends to trigger the most nostalgia in visitors like me — and that was done by design.
+Not a lot has changed, and that’s the way that many like it.
 The same rides that were favorites 40+ years ago — like Pirates of the Caribbean or Matterhorn — are still in action.
-I personally have been going since I was a toddler and it’s such a delight to visit now with my daughter and her friends.
+I have personally been going since I was a toddler, and it’s such a delight to visit now with my daughter and her friends.
 Space Mountain is still my favorite.

-Just opposite of Disneyland, you can enter the resort’s other theme park, Disney California Adventure (many buy Park Hopper tickets to visit both parks on the same day).
-Here you’ll find more Pixar and superhero properties.
-I think that the best ride is Radiator Springs Racers in Cars Land but my daughter would tell you that Guardians of the Galaxy — Mission: Breakout! is worth the multiple drop-induced stomach butterflies.
+Just opposite Disneyland, you can enter the resort’s other theme park, Disney California Adventure (many buy Park Hopper tickets to visit both parks on the same day).
+Here, you’ll find more Pixar and superhero properties.
+I think that the best ride is Radiator Springs Racers in Cars Land, but my daughter would tell you that Guardians of the Galaxy — Mission: Breakout! is worth the multiple drop-induced stomach butterflies.

 As there is so much to say, you can learn more from my Disneyland Resort Guide and keep in mind that if you’re looking for two days or longer there are legitimate ways to find a Disneyland tickets discount.